placrosse/kodo/docs/source/getting_started.rst

 Obtain a License for Kodo
 -------------------------
 Before you download or use Kodo you **MUST** first obtain a valid license.
-Please note, you own all your changes, you just accept to only use the code for research and educational purposes.
+Please note that you own all your changes; you just accept to only use the code for research and educational purposes.
 If you need to include Kodo in a commercial product you should obtain the commercial license instead.
 Both licenses can be aquired by filling out the